An activist or a surgeon, which is the best career option as per your zodiac sign?

 Pisces (19 February – 20 March)

 The dreamy fish is ruled by the planet of dreams, desires and fairytales, Neptune.
 Often accused of being cut off from reality, they are meditative and very kind at heart.
 They also have an innate understanding of art and literature.
 They have a giving nature and healing energy.
-A true blue Piscean would do extremely well as a painter, writer or yoga instructor if one lets zodiac signs determine career.
+A true blue Piscean’s ideal career path would be a painter, writer or yoga instructor.

 Frequently Asked Questions (FAQs)